JamWardy/mnist-service/README.md

 - Fully Dockerized for reproducible builds and cross-platform execution

-- CI/CD Pipeline with GitHub Actions
+- CI/CD Pipeline with GitHub Actions to build and publish Docker images

-    - Testing with PyTest
+    - Includes testing with PyTest

-    - Builds Docker images

-    - Lints code

-    - Publishes container images

 - Clean, simple architecture suitable for learning ML deployment concepts